What is Ferritin?

-- Being part of the process to create some hormones3.
+- Being part of the hormone creation process3.

 What are the symptoms of low iron levels?

-There are several symptoms that can occur with low iron levels including:
+There are several symptoms that can occur due to low iron levels including:

 - Tiredness – Due to reduced oxygen transport and your heart and body having to work harder to compensate for this3.